Australian Open 2023: Coco Gauff, a teen in a tennis hurry | Sports-Games

 Gauff is not the only youthful player making strides at the highest levels of her sport.
 She is, however, someone who grew up under — and needed to grow accustomed to — an intense spotlight, having made her Grand Slam debut in 2019 by becoming the youngest qualifier in Wimbledon history, then drawing even more attention by beating Venus Williams en route to making it to the fourth round at the All England Club.

-"She's wise beyond her years.
+''She's wise beyond her years.
 Obviously, her parents should take a lot of pride in this young lady that they've raised, for sure, and deserve a lot of credit for providing that foundation for her.
-But Coco is, of course, Coco and she's herself," WTA CEO and Chairman Steve Simon said.
-"What I'm excited about is the process that she went through to get there means to me that she's got a good chance to maintain that level on a long-term basis, versus those that just all of a sudden hit gold."
+But Coco is, of course, Coco and she's herself,'' WTA CEO and Chairman Steve Simon said. ''What I'm excited about is the process that she went through to get there means to me that she's got a good chance to maintain that level on a long-term basis, versus those that just all of a sudden hit gold.''
 On the court, Gauff knows there is work to be done — her forehand is still a shot that opponents tend to test — to keep achieving and to keep taking strides in the right direction.
-As it is, she already has s cracked the top 10 in the rankings in singles and got all the way to No. 1 in doubles, qualifying in both events at the 2022 season-ending WTA Finals.
+As it is, she already has cracked the top 10 in the rankings in singles and got all the way to No. 1 in doubles, qualifying in both events at the 2022 season-ending WTA Finals.
 She made it to her first Grand Slam final in Paris.
 She won her third career singles trophy last week in Auckland, New Zealand.
-And now?
-"The the biggest goal every year," Gauff said with another laugh, "is to win a Grand Slam."
+And now? ''The the biggest goal every year,'' Gauff said with another laugh, ''is to win a Grand Slam.''
+AP SSC SSC

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)